-The Indo-Japan Samurai Center
+The Samurai Foundation

-The Indo-Japan Samurai Center is the only Center in the world authorized to preserve and promote the Samurai religion and culture and way of life in this day and age.
-We are blessed to have represented the Indo-Japanese traditions of the Samurai at the world's top forums -- from the Olympic Games & Canadian Legislature -- to the US Congress & Faith Council that liaisons with the White House.
-Furthermore, inspired by Samurai Sempo Sugihara who saved 6000 Jews during the Holocaust, we fight for human rights and against antisemitism as well as bigotry in all forms, and we even organized the first Multifaith Commemoration of the Holocaust in association with the Simon Wiesenthal Center.
+The Samurai Foundation aims to preserve and promote the Samurai religion and culture and way of life in this day and age.
+We are blessed to have represented the Samurai heritage at the world's top forums -- from the Olympic Games & Canadian Legislature -- to the US Congress & Faith Council that liaisons with the White House.
+Furthermore, inspired by Samurai Sempo Sugihara who on behalf of the Govt of Japan saved 6000 Jewish families or 100,000 Jews during the Holocaust, we fight for human rights and against antisemitism as well as bigotry in all forms, and we even organized the first Multifaith Commemoration of the Holocaust in association with the Simon Wiesenthal Center.

 The Samurai stood for qualities the world is losing today -- Honor, Compassion, Courage, Respect, Loyalty, Truth and Justice.
 As the world is becoming crassly materialistic and more people seek a sense of purpose, we hope to use the Samurai as role-models to inspire and empower real-life heroes who can make the world a better place.
-We also aim to use this Indo-Japan Samurai Center to celebrate the cultural alliance of the world's 2 most important allies.
-Please contact us for more information and more updates will be posted soon.
-Furthermore, you can visit our sub-sites including:
+In addition, we hope to use our platform to promote equality and human rights for all in the spirit of the author of India's Constitution Dr. B.R.
+Ambedkar.